By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 cup granulated sugar

-• 6 tbsp unsalted butter, cut into cubes, chilled
+• 6 tbsp unsalted butter, cubed and chilled

 • 2 tsp flaky sea salt (adjust to taste)